Large values of cusp forms on GL(n): Reduction to local estimates

 The implicit constant depends on $\Gamma$, but since we view the space $\Gamma\backslash S_n$ as being fixed, we will always drop the dependence on $\Gamma$.
 From this we deduce the lower bound

-From its scale invariance and the multiplicity one of spherical Whittaker functions, this last quotient is unchanged under the substitution of the global Whittaker period $W_f$ by any other non-zero vector $W\in \mathcal{W}(\pi_\nu,\psi)^K$.
-If we set
+From its scale invariance and the multiplicity one of spherical Whittaker functions, this last quotient is unchanged under the substitution of the global Whittaker period $W_f$ by any other non-zero vector $W\in \mathcal{W}(\pi_\nu,\psi)^K$, where $\nu\in i\mathfrak{a}^*$ is the spectral parameter.
+Taking $W=W_\nu$, this yields